gnang/HypermatrixAlgebraPackage/README.md

 One can not help but wonder if the reach of the famous Hadamard matrix conjecture extendeds to hypermatrices of prime order.

 ## Unitary hypermatrices
-The hypermatrix package also provides a symbolic parametrization of even order unitary hypermatrix with sides length equal to 2.
+The hypermatrix package also provides a symbolic parametrization of even order unitary hypermatrices with sides length equal to 2.
 As suggested by the [Gowers norm](http://en.wikipedia.org/wiki/Gowers_norm), an even order hypermatrix is said to be unitary if the product of the conjugate transposes yield the Kronecker delta of the same order and size.
-Consequently, second order unitary hypermatrices correspond to the usual unitary matrices and a symbolic parametrization of 2x2 unitary matrices is obtained from the hypermatrix package via the commands
+Consequently, second order unitary hypermatrices correspond to the usual unitary matrices and a symbolic parametrization of 2x2 unitary matrices is obtained from the hypermatrix package via the following commands

 ```python
 sage: [U,Uc]=GeneralUnitaryHypermatrix(2); U